Workplace Discrimination (General)

-Under Federal and State Laws, it is an offence to discriminate (treat them unfairly compared with others) on the basis of race, colour, sex, religious and political views, or other status, in your interactions, including in employment, and the provision of goods and services to customers.
+Under Federal and State Laws, it is an offence to discriminate (i.e. treat someone unfairly compared with others) on the basis of a number of characteristics.
+These vary between jurisdictions but can include: race, colour, sex, religious and political views, age, disability, sexuality, caring responsibilities, intersex status, etc.

 Types of Unlawful Discrimination

 It is unlawful to discriminate against an individual because they need to care for or support a child or other immediate family member.

 This occurs when a person is treated unfairly or harassed because of their gender.
 Discrimination against a woman because she is pregnant is also considered sex discrimination.

 This occurs when a person is treated unfairly or harassed because of their race, colour, ethnic background, ethno-religious background, descent or nationality.

 This occurs when a person is treated unfairly or harassed because of their actual or assumed religious and/or political beliefs and/or activities.
 This only extends to those beliefs or views that are not against the law.